a3r0id/TryHackMe-Sakura-Room-Writeup/README.md

 The next flag calls for a link to where the attacker saved their WiFi passwords and SSIDs.
 Upon scrolling through {username-2}’s Twitter account, I noticed a post that contains the text “Regular WiFi and Passwords”.
 In the attacker’s post, it also hints towards “DEEP” & “PASTE” which hints towards a deep web pastebin-like service.
 To get the latest working links to hidden paste services lets head to https://deepweblinks.net/pastebin/.
 Upon trying a few of them all were down except http://depastedihrn3jtw.onion, which seems to match the screenshot taken by the attacker.
-This hidden service is called “Deep Paste” and allows users to paste any text they want, so you can image it’s a cesspool of the worst of the web, let’s just stay off of there for today.
+This hidden service is called “Deep Paste” and allows users to paste any text they want, so you can imagine it’s a cesspool of the worst of the web, let’s just stay off of there for today.

 ![](https://raw.githubusercontent.com/hostinfodev/TryHackMe-Sakura-Room-Writeup/main/images/EsdhaUSVkAAM803.png)